 - a professional services agreement with Plas Legal Services, PLLC to provide legal services to the office of the vice president and general counsel, upon legal review and; and

 - three new appointees to the boards of directors of FSU-authorized charter school academies.
-Further approved were charter contract extensions for Battle Creek Montessori Academy, in Springfield; Conner Creek Academy East, in Roseville; and Joy Preparatory Academy, in Detroit.
+Further approved were charter contract extensions for Battle Creek Montessori Academy, in Springfield; Michigan Collegiate, in Roseville; and Joy Preparatory Academy, in Detroit.

 The trustees are chair Amna P. Seibold, of East Grand Rapids; vice-chair Ana L. Ramirez-Saenz, of Grand Rapids; secretary Rupesh K. Srivastava, of Wixom; member-at-large Lori A. Gwizdala, of Bay City; Robert J. Hegbloom, of Norton Shores; Kurt A. Hofman, of Grand Rapids; Kari L. Sederburg, of East Lansing; and LaShanda R. Thomas, of Grosse Pointe.